Top-k and top-p sampling: how an LLM picks its next token

 A few things to try in the demo:

 A language model's final layer emits one raw score (a ) per token in its vocabulary, which turns into a probability distribution over the whole vocab.
+This happens at every step, because the model writes one token at a time.
 Typical vocab sizes are in the tens of thousands.
 If the model just sampled directly from that raw distribution, it would occasionally pick genuinely terrible tokens from the long tail, and the output would feel unhinged.
 Top-k and top-p exist to cut the tail off.

 sorts the tokens by probability, keeps the top K, zeroes out everything else, and renormalizes the kept probabilities so they sum to 1.
 The model then samples from that renormalized distribution.
 K is a fixed number, usually something like 40 or 50 in practice.